On this page

 Tell us if your circumstances change

 Once you submit the form, we’ll calculate your new student fee.
-We’ll also let you know if you’re eligible for a refund for payments already made.
+We’ll also let you know if you’re eligible for a refund for payments you've already made.

 Examples of changes of circumstances are:

-• your children leave the government school system
+Your children leave the government school system

 You're earning less money